 Traditional circulator pumps run at one fixed speed and use some electricity to magnetize their rotor.
 Electronically commutated motor (ECM) circulator pumps can modulate their speed and use permanent magnet motors that don’t require any electricity to have magnetic properties.
 ECM circulator pumps provide a number of advantages:

-* This example assumes replacing an 87.7 watt PSC pump with a 14.4 watt ECM pump running for 1,374 hours per year at a cost of $0.16/kWh.
+* This example assumes replacing an 87.7 watt PSC pump with a 14.4 watt ECM pump running for 1,374 hours per year for 20 years at a cost of $0.16/kWh.
 Your savings may differ.